Copyright for Employees

 How do I know what I to use?

-Check out What can I use for instruction.
-If you're still unsure, contact the Copyright Advisor (MRUcopyright@mtroyal.ca), who will be happy to help you source copyright-friendly resources or obtain permissions or licenses.
+Check out the MRU Fair Dealing Guidelines, use works under a Creative Commons License, ask for permission, or contact the Copyright Advisor (MRUcopyright@mtroyal.ca), who will be happy to help you source copyright-friendly resources or obtain permissions or licenses.

 Please make sure you do the following prior to submitting your course pack for copyright review:

 - Forms: Ensure all forms are accurately and completely filled out; list ALL copyrighted information, even if you own the copyright.
 Even if information seems redundant, it is required for record keeping purposes.